alekhya1608/alekhya1608/README.md

 Welcome to my GitHub profile!
 I'm passionate about **turning business needs into smart technical solutions** using **Salesforce, data analytics, and automation**.
 Currently working as a **Data Analyst** role — blending my Salesforce expertise with data-driven insights to enhance decision-making and operational efficiency.
-Data Analyst specializing in CRM, customer insights, and process optimization using Salesforce and advanced analytics.

 ---